Main information source:

 Other Lincoln Carnegie libraries included those of Havelock, University Place, and College View; all towns annexed to Lincoln in the 1930s.

-(R) Postmarked 1914.
+(R, below) Postmarked 1914.
 City (Carnegie) Library.
 Divided back, 'Superior Quality, Famous Throughout the World.'

 However, the foliage in the summer photograph seriously obscures the entrance.